Contents

 Yannick Vidal, a teaching engineer in the USMB's APPRENDRE Department, took part in an introductory course on intercomprehension at theSMILE event.

 The principle of intercomprehension appealed to me; I was curious to see what it meant and how it was done.
 I was curious to see what it meant, and how it was done.
-It helped me develop exchanges, as I was in a group with people from other universities and other countries.
+It helped me to develop exchanges, as I was in a group with people from other universities and other countries.
 I don't think it's just a professional thing, it's a personal thing too.

 In 2019 the Ministry of Culture launched the video game Romanica a new and fun way to learn about intercomprehension in Romance languages.